Combination Hormonal Contraceptives Not Associated With Increased Weight

 About the study

-The systematic review included 49 randomized trials.
+.
 The trials were designed to look for possible weight gain in women using combination hormonal contraception.
 In four of the trials weight changes with hormonal contraception was compared to women taking a placebo.
 In other trials, weight changes were monitored in women taking varied combinations of hormonal contraceptions.
 The major conclusions of the review include:

 - Women taking contraceptive pills or patches did not have greater weight gain than women receiving placebo in four trials with 1,405 women